Chatham Rabbit Hole Logo

 Coding Examples

 Code examples for Arduino, RaspberryPi, and other projects using the HC-SR04 are readily found.
-They share a common structure that sets a timer to generate a short pulse, sets a second timer to measure the interval when the return pulse is detected, and calculates resulting distance.
+They share a common structure that sets a timer to trigger the ultrasonic pulse, with a second code segment to measure the echo-pulse width, calculate the resulting distance, and report the distance measured.
 Differences in the examples depend on the computer hardware, operating system, and programming language.

 Ultrasound sensors are more suitable than LiDAR for measuring short ranges in low-cost systems because sound’s slower speed produces longer round-trip delays than a laser and are thus easier to measure with low-cost computers.